konuamah/Django_Nextjs_Coffee_Store/README.md

     User-Friendly Interface: Built with Next.js, the application offers a modern, responsive design that enhances the user experience across devices.

     Dynamic Menu: The menu is fetched from a Django REST API, allowing users to browse, filter, and explore various coffee products and categories easily.

+    The administrative features include the ability for users to add or remove products, manage categories, and track orders.

     Shopping Cart Functionality: Users can effortlessly add items to their cart, view their selections, and manage quantities before proceeding to checkout.

     Secure Checkout Process: Integrated order form for users to input their personal information, review their order details, and confirm purchases securely.
 The application handles order submissions and confirmations smoothly.